jameslovallo/ardi/README.md

 ### Template

 [μhtml](https://www.npmjs.com/package/uhtml) is the default template library, and it's just like JSX except you create your templates using a tagged template literal. μhtml is extremely efficient.
-When the component's state changes, instead of re-rendering the entire component, μhtml makes tiny, surgical DOM updates as-needed.
+When the component's state changes, instead of re-rendering an entire element, μhtml makes tiny, surgical DOM updates as-needed.

 #### Event Handlers